 Lions and tigers and sloth bears and warthogs, oh, my!
 Whether you're visiting for a weekend or you're a Seattle local, the Woodland Park Zoo is a must-visit for families.
 Home to more than 1,000 animals and 300 species, its award-winning, naturalistic exhibits have garnered more awards than any zoo in North America except the Bronx Zoo.

 Charismatic megafauna such as lions, grizzlies and jaguars draw the crowds; but fascinating lesser-known species such as Komodo dragons, warthogs and sloth bears are worth seeking out.
-In the summer kids can pet critters at the Family Farm; on rainy days, the indoor Zoomazium is a fun, wear-’em-out option, and you can also take advantage of the rainy-day discount.
+In the summer kids can pet critters at the Family Farm; on rainy days, the indoor Zoomazium is a fun, wear-’em-out option, and you can always also take advantage of the transit discount.

 But where to start?
 When to go?
 How to save?
 To help, we've gathered top tips from our readers, editors and Woodland Park Zoo staff.